Driving Without License Felony Virginia Driving Without License Lawyer

 A felony by definition is considered to be more serious than a misdemeanor and if driving without a license is a misdemeanor then it’s not to be considered as a felony.
 Being caught driving without a license and under the influence of alcohol or drugs is also not considered a felony.
 In this case, the person convicted may lose the privilege to drive in Virginia for a set period of time.
-If caught for the first time then the ability to drive in Virginia is suspended for one year.
-If caught a second time which is within a range of ten years with the first time then the suspension goes up to three years.
+If caught for the first offense then the ability to drive in Virginia is suspended for one year.
+If caught a second time which is within a range of ten years with the first offense then the suspension goes up to three years.
 If caught three times within a ten-year interval then there will be an unfixed-length suspension.

-Driving without a license in Virginia is not considered a felony as it is considered one step below which is a ranked misdemeanor.
-Although it is not a felony, driving without a license is a punishable conviction as it’s considered serious.
+Operating a vehicle sans permit in Virginia is not considered a felony as it is considered one step below which is a ranked misdemeanor.
+Although it is not a felony, operating a vehicle sans permit is a punishable conviction as it’s considered serious.
 Punishments range from fines which reach $2500 to a one full year of jail time to a suspension of driving privileges.
-There are no special cases in the state of Virginia where a driving without a license conviction is considered a felony.
+There are no special cases in the state of Virginia where operating a vehicle sans permit conviction is considered a felony.

 All are considered misdemeanors but they differ in class.